 In the spirit of “retirement”, I focussed on the things I always had a passion for, but never had the time or opportunity to pursue.
 One of them was food - specifically “good food”.
 That kick-started my quest to produce the best possible steak.

-Come 2016, I bought a hobby farm to try bring the highest quality meat to the Australian market, at a reasonable price.
-We tried Angus beef, we considered Shorthorns, but it was after I read an article on the consumption of older animals in Spain, that we found the winner; well-cared-for retired dairy cows.
-Though the meat was slightly tougher than the younger meat we were used to, we found that this could be remedied with optimal dry-ageing processes, resulting in superior taste.
+Come 2016, I bought a hobby farm to try to bring the highest quality meat to the Australian market.
+We tried Angus beef, we considered Shorthorn, but it was after I read an article on the consumption of older animals in Spain, that we found the winner; well-cared-for retired dairy cows.
+Though the meat was slightly tougher than the younger meat we were used to, we found that this could be remedied with optimal dry-ageing processes, resulting in a superior taste.

 For me, it is all about the flavour and creating the best products in their most natural form.

-Another fascinating aspect was the number of intermediaries between the cow on the field and steak on your plate, which could be as high as 12, each with their own profit margin.
+Another fascinating aspect was the number of intermediaries between the cow in the field and the steak on your plate, which could be as high as 12, each with their own profit margin.

 I was convinced we could give better quality meat to consumers by reducing the number of intermediaries involved, using a more sustainable food source and interfering less with the product.
 An approach that guides all we do at CopperTree Farms.